-Open Adoption in Florida
+Your Complete Guide to Open Adoption in Florida

 Would you like to have a relationship with your child and his or her adoptive family throughout their life?
-Then you may want to consider choosing an open adoption vs. closed adoption in Florida.
-Here’s what you should know:
+Then you may want to consider choosing an open adoption in Florida.

 However, these closed adoptions left birth parents unsure of where the child they placed for adoption was or how they were doing.
 Adoptees were left with no medical or social history and often had many unanswerable questions about why they were placed for adoption.
-The lack of information allowed to adoptees in closed adoptions made it difficult for birth and adoptive families to contact each other if one party wished to meet years later.
+The lack of information for adoptees in closed adoptions made it difficult for birth and adoptive families to contact each other if one party wished to meet years later.

-You may not have any experience with the concept of open adoptions, or know much about birth mother rights in open adoption.
-Here’s what you should know about open adoptions in FL:
+You may not have any experience with the concept of open adoptions or know much about prospective birth mother rights in open adoption.
+Fortunately, American Adoptions is here to help.

 Open adoptions are whatever you want them to be.
 The level of openness lies on a scale, so some adoptions may be very open and flexible, which might include:

-Exchanging email addresses, phone numbers, mailing addresses, or whatever you like so that you stay in touch most easily
+- Exchanging email addresses, phone numbers, mailing addresses, or whatever you like so that you stay in touch most easily

-Direct communication via text, phone calls, Skype, email, letters and more
+- Direct communication via text, phone calls, Skype, email, letters and more

-Family visits when the opportunity arises
+- Family visits when the opportunity arises

-Whatever else you both feel comfortable sharing with one another
+- Whatever else you both feel comfortable sharing with one another

 Some birth mothers request to have an adoption relationship that lies on the less-open side of the scale, somewhere in between closed and open, which is often called a “semi-open” adoption.
 These semi-open adoptions often include:

-The first names of birth and adoptive parents
+- The first names of birth and adoptive parents

-Mediated communication through American Adoptions, such as letters, photos, emails, or whatever you’re comfortable receiving and/or sending
+- Mediated communication through American Adoptions, such as letters, photos, emails, or whatever you’re comfortable receiving and/or sending

 Every open adoption in Florida is going to be unique, because the relationship between individual birth and adoptive families is unique.
 Open adoption is about what makes everyone involved feel comfortable, fulfilled and loved.

 Here’s the truth about open adoption in Florida:

-Open adoptions allow birth family to see that their child is growing up well-cared for, in a family that loves them
+- Open adoptions allow birth family to see that their child is growing up well-cared for, in a family that loves them.

-Open adoptions create an opportunity for birth parents to have a relationship with their child and their family for a lifetime
+- Open adoptions create an opportunity for birth parents to have a relationship with their child and their family for a lifetime.

-Open adoptions give the adoptee an opportunity to ask birth parents questions about their adoption directly
+- Open adoptions give the adoptee an opportunity to ask birth parents questions about their adoption directly.

 For many of our birth and adoptive families, open adoptions have felt much like adding a new branch to their collective family tree!